v13b9/streeteasy-monitor/README.md

 - `stop_cron.sh`: Stops any active cron job and saves to `cron.dat`.

 ## Disclaimer
-This software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
-In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.

 Users of this software are solely responsible for ensuring their use complies with StreetEasy's Terms of Service and all applicable laws and regulations.
 This tool is intended for personal, non-commercial use only.
 The authors do not endorse or encourage any use of this software that may violate StreetEasy's policies or any third-party rights.

 Use of this software is at your own risk.
 The authors disclaim any responsibility for any misuse or any consequences that may arise from the use of this software.